 If you outsource your project development overseas or nearshore and use time and materials (T&M) model with blended rates, the cost of your development will depend on your blended rate: the lower the rate, the lower the cost.
 So, if your rate is, say, $90/hour and your project takes 600 hours to complete, the average price of your app development will be $54,000 plus some overhead.

-In case of outsourcing, it may make sense for you to hire a dedicated remote team and stick to a salary + management fee model.
+In case of IT outsourcing, it may make sense for you to hire a dedicated remote team and stick to a salary + management fee model.
 In this case your project development expenses will be comprised of your team salary and vendor's margin.
 I encourage you to read more about outsourcing pricing models in my earlier blog post.

 To better demonstrate some options for building mobile applications in a cost-effective way, let me tell you our new client's story and how much it'll cost them to build a cutting-edge (I know this word is way overused these days, but I do mean cutting-edge) solution for connected car.